franciscozorrilla/metaGEM/README.md

     smetanaSolver: CPLEX
 ```

-Use your favorite text editor to replace the root path (line 2) with the absolute path of your working directory in the config.yaml file.
-Additionally, ensure that the scripts and dbs point to the correct folders/files.
+The `folders` section should be left as is.
+Ensure that the scripts and dbs point to the correct folders/files.
+The `cores` section can be modified to best suit the architecture of your cluster.
+Note that these parameters are only used by the Snakefile, so the cluster_config.json file also needs to be modified for each batch of jobs.

 To test that your snakemake installation and snakefile are working properly, run the `createFolders` snakemake rule.
 These folders can alternatively be generated later on during the execution of each individual rule.